 In 1997, Saban Entertainment produced a live-action Teenage Mutant Ninja Turtles television show called Ninja Turtles: The Next Mutation.
 If you didn’t catch the show, trust me when I say you didn’t miss a thing – it is pretty bad.

 Outside of the poor storytelling, the even poorer costumes, and a crossover with the Power Rangers, the most notable aspect of the series was the introduction of a new Turtle called Mei Pieh Chi.
 The character – later renamed Venus de Milo (Venus for short) – became part of the team, and was…

 …hated by fans.
 Turtles co-creator, Peter Laird also hated Venus and since the cancellation of The Next Mutation she has largely disappeared from the TMNT mythology.

-And finally, the fifth ‘fifth’ Turtle is Jennika.
+And finally, the sixth ‘fifth’ Turtle is Jennika.